lois2inn/PyBank_Mortgage_Engine/README.md

 FinancialCalculator
       ↓
 MortgageCalculator
+      ↓
+AffordabilityCalculator
 ```

-New calculators (e.g., `AffordabilityCalculator`, `RiskCalculator`) can be added without modifying existing code.
+New calculators (e.g., `RiskCalculator`) can be added without modifying existing code.

 ---